StokersWebsite/.github/Research/Ethics.md

 If a software engineer creates a social application this is not a ethical problem in and of itself.
 But a user can use the application to bully or discriminate another user which is not ethical and uses software but not by deffinition the fault of the software engineer.

 ![image](https://user-images.githubusercontent.com/73878099/175054432-21b1fa48-7374-4411-9655-b9770c6973d1.png)
-## What can you do to adress ethics?
+## What can you do to address ethics?
-The main thing here is how you adress an ethical question.
+The main thing here is how you address an ethical question.

 ![EthicalDecision](https://user-images.githubusercontent.com/73878099/174974645-d0364a03-2bdc-4880-b63a-0b2272f9a01e.png)